MarcusUniversee/MarcusUniversee/README.md

 Welcome to my Github!

-- 🔭 I’m currently working on AI and Robotics Research
+- 🔭 I’m currently working on Research
 - 🌱 I’m currently learning dynamic simulated environments for autonomous control
 - 👯 I’m looking to collaborate on software development projects, preferably in space/aerospace fields
 - 💬 Ask me about my past projects and experiences with software and research!